Reducing Multipath

 horizontal width.
 Tilting the antenna up around 3 to15 degrees can improve

 reception a lot in bad multipath areas.
-The exact angle must be found
+The exact angle must be found through

-through trial and error, or by using a remote controlled Vertical Tilter.
+trial and error, or by using a remote controlled Vertical Tilter.

 - Stack the antennas horizontally by placing two identical antennas on a

 common boom.
-Out of all the experimenting I have done, horizontal stacking
+Out of all the experimenting I have done, horizontal stacking has

-the more critical the adjusting becomes.
+the adjusting becomes.

 - Move to a different location.
 If you are moving, check with some locals